 Amazon Pay and Login with Amazon work together to create a great buyer experience.
-To learn more, see the Amazon Pay and Login with Amazon documentation for Magento 2 or watch the Amazon Pay University video on Integrating Amazon Pay with Magento 2.
+For more information, see the Amazon Pay and Login with Amazon extension for Magento 2 documentation provided by Amazon.

 Do not use your personal Amazon account for Amazon Pay.